TelmoFari/model-complex/README.md

 Model Evaluation and Saving:

-The model is automatically evaluated and saved as model-complex-ia.h5 after training.
+During training the model is evaluated and saved in a model-complex-ia folder.

 Configuration Hyperparameters: